patrickap/docker-restic/README.md

 ## Manual Backups

 For manual backups, simply connect to the container.
-It's important to run the container as the user inside the container (by default `restic`) to prevent the container from writing files as root which the non-root user can't access afterwards.
+A lot of useful commands are provided by default.
+Run `docker-restic -l` to list all available commands.
+It's important to run the commands as the user inside the container (by default `restic`) to prevent the container from writing files as root which the non-root user can't access afterwards.
 If it happened per accident, run `chown -R restic:restic <directory>` to fix the permissions:

 ```bash
 docker exec -u <user> -it <container_name> /bin/sh